mongodb/mongo-java-driver/docs/reference/content/reference/bson/index.md

 ## BSON

-The driver comprehensively supports [BSON](http://www.bsonspec.org), the data storage and network transfer format for “documents”.
+The driver comprehensively supports [BSON](http://www.bsonspec.org), the data storage and network transfer format that MongoDB uses for
+“documents".
+BSON, short for Binary [JSON](http://json.org/), is a binary-encoded serialization of JSON-like documents.

 - [MongoDB Extended JSON]({{< relref "extended-json.md" >}})